Stuycs-K/Systems-Lab10-StructFile-Template/README.md

       char boro[15];
     };

-Create & write a new file nyc_pop.dat containing the population data using struct pop_entry .
-This file should contain byte data.
+Create a new file & write Or over-write any existing file named `nyc_pop.dat`.
+It should contain all of the data in your array of `struct pop_entry` .
+This file should contain the data directly, not text.

-If the file already exists, overwrite the existing one.

 ## -read_data

-Read the contents of the data file into an array of struct pop_entry values.
+Read the contents of `nyc_pop.dat` into an array of struct pop_entry values.
 This array should be dynamically allocated based on the file size.

 Display the data in human-readable format, provide a number for each data entry when displaying.

-Create a new file & write Or over-write any existing file named `nyc_pop.dat`.
-It should contain all of the data in your array of `struct pop_entry` .
-This file should contain the data directly, not text.

 ## -add_data